dylanahsmith/ar_transaction_changes/README.md

 # ArTransactionChanges
 [![Build Status](https://travis-ci.org/dylanahsmith/ar_transaction_changes.png?branch=master)](https://travis-ci.org/dylanahsmith/ar_transaction_changes)

-Store transaction changes for active record objects so that they are available in an after_commit callbacks.
+Store all attribute changes for active record objects during a transaction so that they are available in an after_commit callbacks.

+Note that using previous_changes in an after_commit hook will only return the attribute changes from the last time the record was saved, which won't include all the changes made to the record in the transaction if the record was saved multiple times in the same transaction.
+Use this gem to solve this problem.

 ## Installation